StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ## How do I know what the AAD is working on?

-The status UI of the anomaly detection Kubernetes service provides various metrics and indicators, including details of what it is currently doing.
+The status UI of the AAD Kubernetes service provides various metrics and indicators, including details of what it is currently doing.

 ## Prerequisites